Fortress of Solitude

 Image Credit: Netflix

 The sci-fi genre means different things to different audiences.
 On the one hand, there are the fans who prefer the space opera side to the genre, and on the other, there are those who prefer their films to include, as the name suggests, a scientific aesthetic.
 Like writer-director Alex Garland’s previous work, Ex Machina, the mystery-cloaked and cerebral Annihilation, an adaption of Jeff VanderMeer’s novel, definitely falls into the latter.
 Bursting at the seams with psychedelic colour and mind-bending fantastical elements, it was an ambitious film deemed “too intellectual” and “too complicated” for commercial cinema by producer David Ellison.
-Alas, Hollywood’s loss is Netflix’s gain.
+Alas, Hollywood’s loss was Netflix’s gain.

-Garland is certainly carving out a unique world for his followers.
-It’s becoming increasingly easier to spot his work.
-In fact, when Karl Urban recently revealed that Dredd was actually directed by Garland, it made perfect sense.
-The director’s style and unique means of storytelling are evident throughout the 2012 sci-fi.
-Still, it’s in Annihilation that the director really lets his imagination truly go places.
 Garland and the visual-effects team have created an eerie but enchanting landscape made up of dazzling imagery, which includes crystal trees, deformed animals and unnerving people-shaped plants.
 While it’s completely ravishing and sumptuous, it’s also truly haunting stuff.

 natalie portman netflix movie annihilation sci-fi